-O’Gliss Park and Indian Forest
+Places to visit in Vendée: O’Gliss Park and Indian Forest

 The third biggest water park in France opened in 2016, near Moutiers-les-Mauxfaits.
 O’Gliss is now a top France tourist attraction.
 Families can spend days enjoying the outdoor water park’s giant slides, river rapids, wave pool, sunbathing area, large swimming pool, children’s play area and exotic gardens.
 Picky eaters will no doubt find something to satisfy them at one of the park’s four restaurants.
 These range from a traditional restaurant selling grilled meat dishes, to a surf bar where sliders can fuel themselves with a burger.
 There’s a tapas bar and a ‘Sugar Stop’, which sells sweets, ice creams and other sugary treats.

 Next to O’Gliss is the Indian Forest, another adventure park with treetop trails, paintball and an adventure playground for kids.
 The Indian Forest is set in five acres of ancient oak woodland, and is billed as the largest adventure park in the country.

 O’Gliss is open every day in summer, from the end of June to the beginning of September.
 The Indian Forest opens from April to September.